 According to a report by the US "Capitol Hill" on the 18th, TikTok American employees are ready to file a lawsuit against TikTok's transaction ban.
 Its attorney and well-known rights lawyer Godwin of the Blackstone Legal Group said that they will file a complaint later this week.
 The federal court filed a lawsuit alleging that Trump’s injunction was an administrative ultra vires and would damage the constitutional rights of TikTok US employees, including the right to receive remuneration.
 The attorneys represent that they are considering litigation in the Southern District of New York, Northern California or Washington, DC.

 According to reports, Patrick Ryan, technical project manager of TikTok America, will file a lawsuit on behalf of employees.
-He stated that the litigation will focus on the due process rights stipulated in the U.S. Constitution, and the U.S. President has no right to "determine whether a company can operate in the United States on a whim."
+He stated that the litigation will focus on the due process rights stipulated in the U.S. Constitution, and that the U.S. President has no right to "determine whether a company can operate in the United States on a whim."
 He said that if Trump's ban takes effect next month, TikTok and its parent company ByteDance's approximately 1500 employees in the United States are at risk of not being paid.
 The report also mentioned that Ryan has launched a fundraising campaign on the crowdfunding platform to hire lawyers to challenge the US government.
 Ryan wrote on the fundraising interface: "Please help TikTok employees fight to keep their salary."